- What are the clubs contact details?

 We currently do not have a clubhouse.
 We use the facilities in Perrystown Community Centre and we have changing rooms there.
 We also use the football pitches on the ‘8 acres’.
 We have plans to add a clubhouse in the future.

 4. What age can my child join the club?

-Our Academy/Nursery takes children from age 4-6.
+Our Academy/Nursery takes children from age 4-6 (Some 3.5 year olds do attend but we ask parents to help their child with some drills as they find it difficult.
 Membership for the year is currently €50 and this covers all equipment etc. It takes place on the 8 acres every Saturday morning from 10-11:15 and we cover Gaelic football, hurling/Camogie.

 Volunteers are always welcome.
 If interested, please make yourself known to any of the mentors.We will assist with coaching basics.
 The club also participates in coaching courses.
 All coaches must complete a Garda Vetting Application Form.